How Much Does Tree Trimming Cost?

 The national average cost for tree trimming is $460, with a typical range of $200 to $760.
 For trees under 30 feet, costs can start as low as $75, topping out around $400.
 But the bigger the tree, the bigger the bill: Trees over 60 feet tall can run up to $1,500 for a trim.

 Other factors that can affect tree trimming cost include accessibility: If the crew is unable to easily drive to the tree and use a platform lift or bucket, the price is likely to be higher, especially if the pro has to climb the tree.
-If other structures are present (whether a house, a fence, or something else), access to the tree may be difficult, which can drive up the cost.
+If other structures are present (whether a house, a fence, or something else), access to the tree may be difficult, which can also drive up the cost.
 If the tree is unhealthy, it may require extra services, such as soil testing, root pruning, or spraying for pests.
-Extra services also add to the bill.
+Extra services also to the bill as well; on the other hand, if there are multiple trees on the property that require trimming, this may result in a price break.

 Tree Trimming vs. Tree Pruning

 Trimming is most often done for aesthetic reasons—to shape a tree, for example, and make it more attractive.
-It is used on healthy trees free of pests and disease.
+It is performed on healthy trees free of pests and disease.
+According to Ryan Statham, a district manager and ISA Certified Arborist at The Davey Tree Expert Company, “[Trimming] causes foliage to grow faster and thicker than if the tree were untrimmed.
+Trimming can also remove damaged, weak, or overgrown branches, promoting proper tree structure and reducing the chance of problems.”

 Factors in Calculating Tree Trimming Cost

-Many factors go into determining the cost of trimming a tree.
+Many factors go into determining the cost for tree trimming.
 While the national average is about $460, prices can vary.
 Tree size is probably the most significant aspect in determining price, although its type, health, and location also figure into the equation.
-Additional services, such as fertilization, cleanup, tree and/or tree stump removal, will add to the cost.
+Additional services, such as fertilization, cleanup, and tree and/or tree stump removal, will add to the cost.

 Tree Size and Type

-It’s easy to understand how size affects the price of tree trimming; reaching up 30 feet or 60 feet requires specialized equipment and poses greater risk.
+It’s easy for a homeowner to understand how size affects the price of tree trimming; reaching up 30 feet or 60 feet requires specialized equipment and poses greater risk.
 The complexity of the job reflects on the price.
-A tree 30 feet or under typically costs $100 to $400 to trim, and a tree between 30 and 60 feet can run $175 to $600.
-Trees taller than 60 feet can easily cost $1,800 or more.
+A tree 30 feet or under typically costs $80 to $450 to trim, and a tree between 30 and 60 feet can run $150 to $880.
+Trees taller than 60 feet can easily cost as much as $1,800.

 Perhaps less obvious is the relationship between the type of tree and the cost of trimming.
-Multi-trunk trees like a crepe myrtle add to the complexity of trimming.
+Multi-trunk trees like crepe myrtle add to the complexity of trimming.
 Hardwoods like maple are tougher to trim.
+The cost of trimming different types of trees is discussed in more detail in a section below.

 Time of Year